2vg/cs2-minigame-core/README.md

-# Lupercalia MG server core plugin
+# Cs2 Minigame server core plugin

-CounterStrikeSharp plugin for Lupercalia MG Server(Soon™)
+CounterStrikeSharp plugin for Minigame Server.

+Based on [faketuna/lupercalia-mg-cs2](https://github.com/faketuna/lupercalia-mg-cs2), with some improvements.

+## What's changed from original

+* Name was changed `LupercaliaMGCore` to `CS2MinigameCore`
+  * This is a rename as a plug-in OSS for mini-game servers, not for a specific server.
+  * **I have not forgotten my respect for the original creator, faketuna.**
+  * Please note that the config path, cvar name, etc. have also changed.
+* Rocket feature was added.
+  * use `!rocket`, then u can fly!

 # Features

 - [ ] General
   - [x] DuckFix
   - [x] Map config
-  - [ ] Rocket
+  - [x] Rocket
   - [ ] Easy spectate (May not be implemented)
   - [x] Vote map restart
   - [x] Vote round restart